cengizilhan/project-list/README.md

 ## Professional Projects

-1) Linkedin Projects ( Your LinkedIn account bust be logged in) https://www.linkedin.com/in/sawacrow/details/projects/
+1) Linkedin Projects ( Your LinkedIn account must be logged in) https://www.linkedin.com/in/sawacrow/details/projects/